-- A. To comply with a data portability request, a Controller must transfer to a Consumer the Personal Data it has collected and maintains about the Consumer through a secure method in a commonly used electronic format that enables the Consumer to have complete access to and full enjoyment of the Personal Data, including, but not limited to, the capacity to save, edit, and transfer the Personal Data to any other person or platform at Consumer's discretion. - B. Pursuant to C.R.S. § 6-1-1306(1)(e), a Controller is not required to provide Personal Data to a Consumer in a manner that would disclose the Controller's trade secrets. - 1.
-Notwithstanding 4 CCR 904-3, Rule 4.07(B), Personal Data or Sensitive Data Inferences created using a trade secret algorithm or other mechanism must be disclosed to comply with a data portability request without disclosing the algorithm or mechanism itself.
+- A. To comply with a data portability request, a Controller must transfer to a Consumer the Personal Data it has collected and maintains about the Consumer through a secure method in a commonly used electronic format that enables the Consumer to have complete access to and full enjoyment of the Personal Data, including, but not limited to, the capacity to save, edit, and transfer the Personal Data to any other person or platform at Consumer's discretion. - B. Pursuant to C.R.S. § 6-1-1306(1)(e), a Controller is not required to provide Personal Data to a Consumer in a manner that would disclose the Controller's trade secrets.
+When complying with a request to access Personal Data in a portable format, Controllers must provide as much data as possible in a portable format without disclosing the trade secret. - 1.
+Notwithstanding 4 CCR 904-3, Rule 4.07(B), Personal Data or Sensitive Data Inferences created using a trade secret algorithm or other mechanism must be disclosed to comply with a data portability request without disclosing the algorithm or mechanism itself. - 1.For example, if sharing both raw or unedited Personal Data along with relatedinferences or derived Personal Data in an Excel file would reveal a trade secret, theController may provide either set of Personal Data in an Excel file, so long as it is clear to the Consumer that the Controller maintains both types of Personal Data.